Guidelines for providing surgically implanted prostheses services to injured workers.

 The WorkSafe Agent (the Agent) can pay the reasonable costs of a surgically implanted prosthesis when required as a result of a work-related injury or illness under Victorian workers compensation legislation.
 WorkSafe adopts the Medicare Benefits Schedule (MBS) items, explanations, definitions, rules and conditions for surgical services provided by medical practitioners.

 This policy must be read in conjunction with the following:

-WorkSafe refers to the Prostheses List, published by the Department of Health and Aging (DoHA), to determine which prostheses are clinically effective and the reasonable cost of these prostheses.
+WorkSafe refers to the prostheses list, published by the Department of Health (DoH), to determine which prostheses are clinically effective and the reasonable cost of these prostheses.

 The evidence shows that the most expensive prostheses are not necessarily the most appropriate ones.